What will the weather be like?

 KOALA is organised and run by an OSA and/or SPIE student chapter (or chapters) associated with one of the Universities in Australia or New Zealand (you can see more about our history here).
 Each year at KOALA, the groups who are interested in hosting the conference the following year will spend the week sweet-talking the current organisers and telling them all of the reasons why a KOALA in their city would be fantastic!
 We will think it over carefully, and the next hosts will be announced during the conference dinner on Thursday night.

-If you are interested in hosting IONS KOALA 2018, the first step is to just let us know asap by sending in an email to email@example.com – we will give you the information you need to get the idea into motion!
-After this, you should begin thinking about some of the details, who would be on the organising committee and whether you have the manpower to pull it off – ask students in your department, and/or consider teaming up with another University in your area (like UQ and Griffith did this year!).
-Sometime before IONS KOALA 2017 starts, you should send us a letter via email explaining why you would like to host KOALA and why we should choose your city/uni as the next hosts.
+If you are interested in hosting IONS KOALA 2019, the first step is to just let us know asap by sending in an email to firstname.lastname@example.org – we will give you the information you need to get the idea into motion!
+After this, you should begin thinking about some of the details, who would be on the organising committee and whether you have the manpower to pull it off – ask students in your department, and/or consider teaming up with another University in your area.
+Sometime before IONS KOALA 2018 starts, you should send us a letter via email explaining why you would like to host KOALA and why we should choose your city/uni as the next hosts.

 Hosting a KOALA conference is a very big commitment, but it is also an incredibly worthwhile experience and a lot of fun – please consider becoming the hosts of next year’s event!!